rsc-ontologies/rxno/README.md

 You can browse the terms here: http://www.ebi.ac.uk/ols/ontologies/rxno and here: http://www.ebi.ac.uk/ols/ontologies/mop

-## Instructions for contribution
+## Instructions for adding new reactions
-Follow the instructions in the [documentation folder](/docs) and use the flowcharts provided there to add new reactions.
+To add new reactions to RXNO follow the instructions below using the flowcharts provided in the [documentation folder](/docs):
+1. Determine the "skeleton" using the [skeleton flowchart](/docs/flowchart_skeleton.md).
+2. Go through the [reaction flowchart](/docs/flowchart.md) to find the correct parent class for the new reaction that you would like to add.

 ## Steps for release